-Dr Leslie Cannold is an author, commentator, ethicist and activist.
-She has a BA from Wesleyan University in the USA, a Masters Degree in Medical Ethics from Monash University and a PhD from the University of Melbourne.
-Her books include the award-winning The Abortion Myth and What, No Baby? which made the Australian Financial Review’s top 101 books list.
+Dr Leslie Cannold has a BA from Wesleyan University in the USA, a Masters Degree in Medical Ethics from Monash University and a PhD from the University of Melbourne.
+Her books include What, No Baby? which made the Australian Financial Review’s top 101 books list.
 Her first novel, The Book of Rachael was published in 2011 and reprinted in 2012 by Text.
-The Book of Rachael will debut in the US in December 2013.
+The Book of Rachael debuted in the US in December 2013 and will appear in England in 2014.

-Leslie is an award-winning columnist, oft-noted as one of Australia’s leading public thinkers.
-She has been listed alongside Professor Peter Singer, Professor Gustav Nossal and Inga Clendinnen as one of Australia’s top 20 public intellectuals and recently made the Power Index’s Top Ten List of most influential brains.
-In 2013, she was listed alongside Prime Minister Julia Gillard as one of Melbourne’s most influential women.
-She was a finalist in the best science tweet contest for Science Week 2010 and in 2011 was honoured as Australian Humanist of the Year.
-Her 2012 Tedx talk has over 10,000 views and has widely shared on sites as influential and diverse as RHReality Check & Mamamia.
+Dr Cannold is an award-winning columnist, oft-noted as one of Australia’s leading public thinkers.
+She has been named alongside Professor Peter Singer, Professor Gustav Nossal and Inga Clendinnen as one of Australia’s top 20 public intellectuals and recently made the Power Index’s Top Ten List of most influential brains.

-Leslie is an adjunct Senior Lecturer at the Gender, Leadership & Social Sustainability Research Unit of the Department of Medicine, Nursing & Health Sciences at Monash University and is the research or community member of several Victorian committees, councils and boards, including the Department of Health’s Human Research Ethics Committee, the Consultative Council for Clinical Trial Research, the Physiotherapy Board, the Nursing & Midwifery Board and the Mental Health Review Board.
-She mentors young thinkers and writers through the Writing Centre for Scholars and Researchers at the University of Melbourne and the Australian Society of Authors and as an ICMI exclusive speaker, entertains and provokes audiences on topics including leadership, professional ethics, ending stigma and work/life balance.
-Leslie was the co-founder of No Chicks, No Excuses.
+Leslie is an adjunct Senior Lecturer at the Gender, Leadership & Social Sustainability Research Unit of the Department of Medicine, Nursing & Health Sciences at Monash University.
+She is the research or community member of several Victorian committees, councils and boards, including the Department of Health’s Human Research Ethics Committee, the Consultative Council for Clinical Trial Research, the Physiotherapy Board of Australia’s Registration and Notifications Committee (formerly the Victorian Board of the Physiotherapy Board of Australia), the Victorian Board of the Nursing & Midwifery Board of Australia and the Mental Health Review Board.

 The Book of Rachael What if the man you loved betrayed your brother?
 Two thousand years ago, as a charismatic young preacher from Nazareth was gathering followers among the people of Galilee, his sister swept floors and dreamed of learning to read.